alistanis/cache/README.md

 # cache
 ![Coverage](https://img.shields.io/badge/Coverage-100.0%25-brightgreen)

-Cache is a thread safe, generic, and lockless in memory LRU cache object.
+Cache is a thread safe, generic, and sharded in memory LRU cache object.
 This is achieved by partitioning values across many smaller LRU (least recently used) caches and interacting with those caches over channels.
 Each smaller cache maintains access to its own elements and communicates information back to the Cache object,